MuqarrabG/Whatsapp-Mockup/Documentation/SprintReport1.md

         - Designed the layout and the flow of landing page.
         - Added small tweaks to Henry's design
         - Prototyped Henry's design to illustrate the flow of the app.
+        - Created App Overview document and information on landing page and other aspects of the App.
+Goal of this document in to help us design and structure the app.
+Note the document is not completed.